johnyuki/RedditKeywordNotificationBot/README.md

 - After it is completed, open your command prompt and type in "pip install praw", and let it do its thing.
 Once it is installed you can close the command prompt.

+- Download this program by clicking on the green "Clone or Download" button, followed by "Download ZIP".
+After it downloads, extract the "Reddit Notification Bot.py" file anywhere you like.

 - Open your start menu and type "IDLE", and open the program that is called "IDLE (Python 3.6 32-bit)".
 It might also be 64-bit instead of 32-bit.

-- When the window opens, go to *File > New File*.
-Paste the code from the pastebin in there.
+- When the window opens, go to *File > Open* and select the file that you just extracted.

-- To create a bot account, create a new Reddit account like you normally would.
+- Next, to create a bot account on Reddit, create a new Reddit account like you normally would.
 After it is created, go to *preferences > apps > create new app*.
 Make sure you select "script".
 Call the bot whatever you like, and in the "redirect uri" box, enter "http://localhost:8080".
 Then click create.

 - Go back to IDLE and follow the instructions that I commented.
 (Everything with a hash symbol.
 The text should be red.)